The Pros and Cons of Living in Sweden

 I went to see an apartment before and found out that the laundry room is in a different building!

 Learning Swedish helps you integrate while living in Sweden as an expat.
 Sure, English is widely spoken, but Swedish is still the first language here.

 I had a few attempts to study Swedish consistently, but my mind is not there yet!
-In Sweden, there are SFI (Swedish for Immigrants) courses that you could enroll at.
+In Sweden, there are SFI (Swedish for Immigrants) courses that you could enrol in.

 I like learningswedish.se more because I can study Swedish at my own pace and it’s free!

 Sweden is a beautiful country.
-The people are friendly, the environment is clean and there’s plenty of opportunity for work.
+The people are friendly, the environment is clean and there’s plenty of work opportunity.
 However, life in Sweden isn’t all sunshine and roses.
 There are pros to living here but also cons that you should be aware of before making your decision about whether or not to move here permanently.

 If you want more information on the pros versus cons when it comes to living in Sweden, let me know!